+Required Courses

 HLT 103 Investigations in Allied Health 3

 ENG 101 Composition 3

 MAT 138 Intermediate Algebra: A Modeling Approach 3

-BIO 105 Introduction to Biology or

 BIO 115 Human Biology or

 BIO 121 General Biology I 4

 CHE 111 Concepts of Chemistry 4

 PSY 111 General Psychology I 3

 BIO 211 Anatomy & Physiology I 4

 BIO 212 Anatomy & Physiology II 4

-Upon successful completion of all Health Career Pathways program requirements, the student will:
+Upon successful completion of all Health Career Pathways program requirements, graduates will

-- Demonstrate competence in written and oral communication. - Demonstrate critical thinking, logical reasoning and problem-solving - Effectively use and interpret medical terminology. - 4.
+- 1. Demonstrate competence in written and oral communication. - 2.
+Demonstrate critical thinking, logical reasoning and problem-solving skills. - 3.
+Effectively use and interpret medical terminology. - 4.
 Identify a variety of career opportunities and roles available in health care professions. - 5.
 Meet most requirements for entrance into health care programs. - 6.
 Demonstrate an understanding of the impact of psychological principles and how they relate to the health care field. - 7.
-Use and apply scientific methods. - Participating colleges have prerequisites for above courses.
+Use and apply scientific methods. - [‡] Participating colleges have prerequisites for above courses.
 Please consult the catalog at the community college you are attending for prerequisites and eligibility for the courses.